daz-codes/helium/README.md

 ## Why Helium?

 Helium is designed for developers who want:

-- **Zero build step** - Just add a script tag and go
+- **Zero build step** - Works directly in the browser with a simple script tag
 - **Minimal learning curve** - If you know HTML and basic JavaScript, you're ready
-- **Tiny footprint** - Under 3KB minified and gzipped
+- **Ultra-lightweight** - Under 3KB minified and gzipped
+- **Template-first** - Your HTML is the source of truth, not JavaScript
-- **Progressive enhancement** - Works alongside any backend framework
+- **Progressive enhancement** - Add interactivity gradually where you need it
-- **No virtual DOM** - Direct DOM manipulation for maximum performance

-Perfect for adding interactivity to server-rendered pages, prototypes, or small-to-medium applications where a full framework would be overkill.
+**When to use Helium:**
+- Server-rendered apps that need sprinkles of interactivity
+- Prototypes and small projects
+- When you want Alpine.js-style syntax but lighter
+- Progressive enhancement of static HTML

+**Consider alternatives when:**
+- Building large SPAs (use React, Vue, Svelte)
+- You need complex state management
+- You want a full backend integration (consider htmx)

 ## Installation